 In addition to its protective functions, quercetin also plays a role in promoting neuronal regeneration.
-In animal models, quercetin promotes neurogenesis in the hippocampus, which is critical for memory function [42].
-The formation and cognitive hippocampus is one of the primary brain regions affected in Alzheimer's disease, and the ability to stimulate new neuronal growth holds promise for cognitive recovery.
-This effect is likely mediated pathways through involving brain-derived neurotrophic factor (BDNF) and other growth factors.
+In animal models, quercetin promotes neurogenesis in the hippocampus, which is critical for memory formation and cognitive function [42].
+The hippocampus is one of the primary brain regions affected in Alzheimer's disease, and the ability to stimulate new neuronal growth holds promise for cognitive recovery.
+This effect is likely mediated through pathways involving brain-derived neurotrophic factor (BDNF) and other growth factors.